+When helium is exhausted in the core, helium burning is established in a shell, while the hydrogen shell burning continues; hence the star now has two shell sources (cf. Figure 12.3).
 Just as the exhaustion of hydrogen left a helium core, the exhaustion of helium leaves a core consisting of carbon and oxygen, in which the temperature is too low for the next type of nuclear reaction, viz. carbon burning, to take place.
 The core therefore contracts and heats up, at least initially.
 But now there are two shell sources.
-The effect of the shell-burning law as applied to the helium shell source is to reverse the contraction of the core, and hence lead to an expansion of the region between the two shells; applying again the shell-burning law to the hydrogen shell it then follows that the outer parts of the star
+The Iben calculations shown in Figure 12.2 clearly demonstrate the effect of the shell-burning law as applied to the two shell sources.
+The helium shell source reverses the contraction of the core, and hence leads to an expansion of the region between the two shells; applying again the shell-burning law to the hydrogen shell it then follows that the outer parts of the star contract, and the star yet again moves towards higher effective temperature, again roughly following the relation (7.7) between effective temperature and luminosity.
+This behaviour is evident in Figure 12.2.